G-Core/FastEdge-sdk-js/docs/api-basics.md

 We will continue to add examples into the [examples folder](./examples) including this [basic example](./examples/basic.js)

-The key thing to note is that the addEventListener callback has to sychronously call event.respondWith() with a callback.
+The key thing to note is that the addEventListener callback has to synchronously call event.respondWith() with a callback.

-This callback is allowed to be asychronous, and is usually where you would carry out any custom code, it **has** to return a `Response`.
+This callback is allowed to be asynchronous, and is usually where you would carry out any custom code, it **has** to return a `Response`.

 We are working to bring more features, but please enjoy this beta release and have a play.